-We don’t have many valuable belongings, but we’re are not free from feeling affectionate about one thing: Our bikes
+We don’t have many valuable belongings, but we’re are not free from feeling affectionate about one thing (actually it is two things)

 I’m supposed to write now and tell you about my dear little bike, but I just don’t know where to start.
 We’ve been through so much together over the years, the two of us.
 My bike has seen a lot, it really has.
 If it could talk it would sure have some stories to tell.
 If it could talk.
 It can’t talk, obviously.
 Not since Dea showed up, anyway.

 I bought the bike as a complete Surly Long Haul Trucker from Brixton Cycles in London way back in 2010.
 After 110,000 kilometres of dutiful service more parts have changed than have stayed the same, but I’m still riding on the original frame and fork.
 The frame did need to have some repair work done to it, after it cracked during an unexpected collision with a kangaroo.
 A frame specialist in Melbourne welded on an extra bracket to keep it going.
 The handlebars, brake levers, seat-post and, most impressive of all, the Brooks saddle are all original too.
 I should add, however, that the Brooks saddle stopped being comfortable about four years ago, but I can’t get the damn thing off.
 It’s like having a giant shoe horn under my ass.
 But I’ve stuck a gel seat cover over it, and I get by.